zachvalenta/jvns.ca/content/post/2017-01-17-an-idea-for-a-programming-book.markdown

 Anyway!
 I don't know if I will do this at all (like, I have a full time job which I generally like doing, and a bunch of Things to Do), so this more of an "idea julia is having at 1am" than a promise :).

+So I don't forget, here is [a twitter thread about technical comic books that gave me a bunch of ideas.](https://twitter.com/b0rk/status/796925414778277888).